lluisalemanypuig/lluisalemanypuig.github.io/blog/2025_09_11/index.md

 # ChatGPT bloopers -- Agree to disagree?

-This is the first of a series of posts of bloopers when iteracting ChatGPT.
-Here I will explain how I tried to solve a `constexpr` issue with `std::string` and how ChatGPT would not stop acting silly.
+This is the first of a series of posts of bloopers in my interactions with ChatGPT.
+Today I will explain how I tried to solve a `constexpr` issue with `std::string` and how ChatGPT would not stop acting silly.

 ## In a galaxy, far far away...